 Resident Eligibility, Selection, Evaluation and Promotion

-Eligibility of residents will be determined in accordance with ACGME General Essentials and Institutional Requirements, as well as with Foundation, UTHSC-Houston and departmental policies and procedures.
+Eligibility of residents will be determined in accordance with ACGME General Essentials and Institutional Requirements, as well as with Foundation, McGovern Medical School and departmental policies and procedures.

 Applicants must meet one of the following qualifications to be eligible for appointment:

-a) Has received a currently valid certficate from the Educational Commission for Foreign Medical Graduates
+- Has received a currently valid certificate from the Educational Commission for Foreign Medical Graduates

 The training program will select from among eligible applicants based on the applicant’s: